If there is one thing that is important to all virtual assistants, it is the terms and conditions contract.

 If you are lucky enough to be working in the same geographical area as your client, get two copies of your contract, take them to the client office, have them both signed by both parties, and leave one copy with their client.

-Sometimes the terms and conditions of your relationship with the client is more important than the actual work contract because it outlines what you will not accept.
-It explains;
+Sometimes the terms and conditions of your relationship with the client are more important than the actual work contract because it outlines what you will not accept.
+It explains:

 - How you want to get paid

 - The expenses that you need to cover for the work to be delivered in time and in good quality